Danny Barbir

-Daniel Jacob Barbir (born January 31, 1998) is an American professional soccer player who plays as a defender for Lexington SC in the USL Championship.
+Daniel Jacob Barbir (born January 31, 1998) is an American professional soccer player who plays as a defender for San Antonio FC in the USL Championship.

 Early life

 Barbir was born in Atlanta, Georgia, to a Cuban mother and Romanian father.
 He grew up in Macungie, Pennsylvania, and visited his relatives in Romania on several occasions.

 Club career

 Early years

 Barbir signed his first professional contract with English club West Bromwich Albion in 2015, aged 17.

 In early 2017, he joined Stoke City on trial, playing three matches and scoring one goal for their under-23 team.

 Barbir joined United Soccer League side Whitecaps FC 2 on September 14, 2017.
 He only made three appearances, as WFC2 were dissolved two months later.

 Astra Giurgiu

 On February 19, 2018, Barbir agreed to a three-and-a-half-year deal with Astra Giurgiu in Romania.

 Sporting Kansas City II

 Barbir signed with USL Championship side Sporting Kansas City II on January 27, 2020.
 Barbir scored his first professional goal in his fourth appearance for the club on August 1, 2020, which ended up being the matchwinner in the 70th minute as Sporting Kansas City II defeated the Indy Eleven 1–0 at Lucas Oil Stadium.
 Following the 2021 season, Kansas City opted to declined their contract option on Barbir.